haxe-continuation/haxe-continuation/README.md

         haxe.Timer.delay(handler, 1000);
       }

-      // Will be transform to:
+      // Because of the magic @:cps, this function Will be transform to:
       // static function asyncText(__return:Void->Void):Void
       @:cps static function asyncTest():Void
       {